dayton-outar/glif/algos/js/codility/fibonacci/LADDER.md

     }
 ```

 From the use case provided in the problem, the loop in the snippet above will generate the `steps` array as such, `[1, 1, 2, 3, 5, 8, 13]`.
 But let's say that Jonatas' solution function was called as `solution( [4, 4, 5, 5, 1, 6], [3, 2, 4, 3, 1, 3] )`, where `A` and `B` is expanded to include another element.
 Given that the last element of `A` includes a ladder of 6 rungs and `B` includes the integer 3, which can be used in the modulus equation, the `steps` array would be produced as `[1, 1, 2, 3, 5, 8, 13, 5]`.
 Notice the ladder of 6 rungs gets a value of 5 in the `steps` array.
-The modulus equation is used in arriving at the values within `step` but the integer used is the maximum number within the `B` array.
+The modulus equation is used in arriving at the values within `steps` but the integer used is the maximum number within the `B` array.
 What's the genius in this?

 To make this interesting the final loop shown below contains a formula that seems boggling at first glance but it completes the genius stroke of the preceding loop.